Last updated on July 20th, 2022

 Repairing credit is all about getting the figures right.
 One of the easiest ways to decrease credit utilization is to increase your overall credit limit.
 One way to do this is to contact your current credit card companies and ask for a credit limit increase.
 For those with a good payment history and a long relationship, it might be as simple as a brief phone call.
 For those with imperfect credit, however, a secured credit card offers an excellent alternative.

 Secured credit cards work by requiring a cash deposit.
 This deposit acts as the security for the lending risk and as the credit limit.
 The higher the deposit, the higher the credit limit.
 Because these cards require a deposit, they are much easier to get than other types of credit cards, making them great for quickly building credit.

 Cards like the OpenSky Secured Visa require no credit check, meaning getting the card can’t hurt your credit score – only help it.
 Placing a large deposit on the card can quickly increase your available credit, and (with responsible budgeting and spending) reduce your credit utilization – quickly.

-Related Article: What Are the Best Secured Cards for Rebuilding Credit?
+Related Article: The Best Secured Credit Cards for 2022

 Consolidate Existing Debt